Nanopublication/nanopub-java/README.md

 See the [JavaDocs](https://javadoc.io/doc/org.nanopub/nanopub/latest/index.html) for the API and source code documentation.

+[Here](https://nanopublication.github.io/nanopub-java/) you can find more documentation.

 ## Usage of Unix Command-Line

+Check out this list of all [command line commands](https://nanopublication.github.io/nanopub-java/quick-start/cli/).

 To use this library on the command line, just download the [np script](https://raw.githubusercontent.com/Nanopublication/nanopub-java/master/bin/np).